The Felony

 The Process

-For the last two years, the Yale Investigative Reporting Lab has been working to investigate the scope and human toll of the felony-murder rule, collaborating with law school clinics, data analysts, and digital storytellers at Zealous.
+For the last two years, the Investigative Reporting Lab at Yale has been working to investigate the scope and human toll of the felony-murder rule, collaborating with law school clinics, data analysts, and digital storytellers at Zealous.

 We started by filing dozens of public-records requests with state Departments of Corrections.
 But what we got back, from one department after the next, were mostly rejections.
 “Please be advised,” wrote one representative from the state of Virginia, that their Department of Corrections “does not have any records responsive to your request because the records do not exist.”